pminina01/readthedocs/HostName-Layout-Renderer.md

-The [DNS HostName](https://docs.microsoft.com/dotnet/api/system.net.dns.gethostname#System_Net_Dns_GetHostName) that the process is running on.
+The computer [DNS HostName](https://docs.microsoft.com/dotnet/api/system.net.dns.gethostname#System_Net_Dns_GetHostName) that the process is running on.

 Supported in .NET and Mono.